ropenscilabs/r2readthedocs/README.md

 Most of the content is automatically generated straight from the package documentation, as for a [`pkgdown`](https://pkgdown.r-lib.org/) website.
 The primary difference you’ll immediate notice is that the front page is not the package’s `README.md` document.
+There are two reasons for this:

-This is because, which `markdown` pages can be readily inserted into `.rst` pages, this is not possible for the main page, which must be encoded entirely in `.rst` form.
-The front page of any site generated with the `r2readthedocs()` function will retain this general form, which can then be readily adapted as desired.
+1. While `markdown` pages can be readily inserted into `.rst` pages, this is not possible for the main page, which must be encoded entirely in `.rst` form.
+2. This package may easily be used to document several packages, or a project of which an actual R package is just one component.
+Leaving the main page largely unstructured enables ready adaptation to almost any configuration.

 The main file controlling the site’s appearance is `index.rst`, located in a sub-directory of the local `path` named `"docs"` - in R terms, at `file.path(path, "docs", "index.rst")`.

 ## Further Information